Accounting: Accounting: Journals: Journals: Debug Options

-The purpose of this documentation is to outline the additional configuration options available in debug mode in the Odoo Accounting Application for Journals.
+The purpose of this documentation is to outline the additional configuration options available in debug mode in the Odoo 14 Accounting application for Journals.

-To get started, navigate to the Accounting application.
+To get started, navigate to the Accounting app.

 Additional Journal Configuration Options